Diversity, Equality and Inclusion training and developing your inclusion policy.

 “Informative, interesting and enjoyable.
 Really learned a lot more than I thought I knew already.
 But now know how to deal with it in general as a plus because I complete the course.”
 Amanda McLysaght

 Participants must attend all four dates to complete the training.
 Places are limited to two per service with a maximum of 16 places per programme.
-WCCC will roll out further training dates in the coming months.
+WCCC will roll out further training dates in 2018, dates to be confirmed.

 If you wish to book a place on this programme please complete our online booking form.